coder11125/QuasarAI-BYOK/CONTRIBUTING.md

 ## Project Structure

 Quasar AI is intentionally kept as a **single file** (`index.html`).
 Everything — HTML, CSS, and JS — lives in one place.
 This is by design to keep deployment as simple as possible (just push to GitHub Pages).
+We might change the project structure when the project becomes big, but for now the **single file** method is recommended for ease.

 ```
 QuasarAI-BYOK/